-Restoration benefit is one of the fascinating aspects of a health insurance policy.
-Restoration benefit is valid only once for the policy year and it allows you to get coverage benefits after you have exhausted the coverage amount due to hospitalization.
-The restoration benefit in health insurance is a fantastic add-on that serves as the safety net in a medical emergency.
+Restoration benefit is one of the attractive features of health insurance.
+The restoration benefit is valid only once for the policy year, allowing you to get the coverage benefit after the coverage amount is exhausted due to hospitalization.
+Restoration benefit is a great add-on to health insurance that acts as a safety net in case of medical emergencies.

-Who should buy Restoration Benefit in Health Insurance Rider?
+Who Should Buy Restoration Benefit in Health Insurance?

-A restoration benefit can be beneficial in the case of family floater plans, but you can buy it for any health insurance policy.
-The restoration benefit provides a similar comprehensive coverage that is provided by the base policy.
-If one family member uses the base cover fully, the other family members can avail the benefits of the coverage.
+- Restoration benefit can be beneficial for those who have a family floater health insurance plan, but you can buy it for any health insurance policy.
+The restoration benefit provides the same comprehensive coverage that is provided in the basic policy.

-- Most insurers restore the sum insured only after the coverage amount and the cumulative benefit for the policy are exhausted.
-But some insurers replenish the sum insured in case of partial exhaustion of the sum insured.
+- Most of the health insurance companies restore the sum insured only after the sum insured and the cumulative benefits of the policy are exhausted.
+But some health insurers restore the sum insured in case of partial exhaustion of the sum insured amount.

-- Similar to a no-claim bonus, the restoration benefit cannot be carried to the next year.
-This means that if you do not use the benefit during the policy, the benefits cannot be availed in the next policy term.
-The policyholder must ensure that they can use the restoration benefit for the treatment of the disease for which the policy amount has been used previously.
+- The restoration benefit cannot be carried over to the next year.
+This means that if you do not use the restoration benefit during the current policy term, then it cannot be availed in the next policy tenure.
+The policyholder should ensure that they can use the restoration benefit for the treatment.

-- In some policies, the amount used for specific diseases like; heart attack cannot be utilized for the same disease again within the term period of the policy.
-But the other family members included in the family floater plan can use the restoration benefit amount for the same ailment.
+- In family health insurance, if a member has used the amount for specific ailments like; Heart attack cannot be used again for the same disease within the current period of the health policy.
+But other family members included in the family floater plan can use the restoration benefit amount for the same illness.

-- Some insurance policies have the restoration benefit in-built in them, so you do not have to pay an additional premium to get the benefits of this.
-The policyholder has to check whether or not the restoration benefits come inbuilt in the policy.
-In other health insurance policies, it is available as an add-on cover.
-One needs to pay extra if you want to opt for this.
+- Some health insurance plans have built-in restoration benefit, so you don't have to pay additional premiums to get this benefit.
+The policyholder has to check the policy documents to see whether restoraiton benefit is embedded in the health policy, whereas in some health insurance policies, it is available as an add-on cover.
+One needs to pay extra to avail this benefit in their health insurance plan.